Search Results

 • Participants with a diagnosis prior to the screening visit (Visit 1) of either: * Biopsy-confirmed primary focal segmental glomerulosclerosis (pFSGS) (based on Investigator's judgement) OR * Genetic focal segmental glomerulosclerosis (FSGS) resulting from a gain-of-function mutation in the transient receptor potential cation subfamily C member 6 (TRPC6) gene (based on historical genetic test)

-• Estimated glomerular filtration rate (eGFR) * For adult participants (≥18 years): ≥25 mL/min/1.73 m² (chronic kidney disease epidemiology collaboration (CKD-EPI) formula based on combined serum creatinine plus cystatin C) at the screening visit (Visit 1) * For adolescent participants (12 to \<18 years); ≥25 mL/min/1.73 m² based on chronic kidney disease under 25 years (CKiD U25) formula using height and serum cystatin C at the screening visit (Visit 1) Further inclusion criteria apply.
+• Estimated glomerular filtration rate (eGFR) * For adult participants (≥18 years): ≥25 mL/min/1.73 m² (chronic kidney disease epidemiology collaboration (CKD-EPI) formula based on serum cystatin C) at the screening visit (Visit 1) * For adolescent participants (12 to \<18 years): ≥25 mL/min/1.73 m² based on chronic kidney disease under 25 years (CKiD U25) formula using serum cystatin C at the screening visit (Visit 1) Further inclusion criteria apply.
 Exclusion criteria:

 • Known monogenic or syndromic causes of FSGS (with the exception of TRPC6 gain-of-function gene mutations)

-• Clinical or histologic evidence of secondary maladaptive or toxic forms of FSGS (based on Investigator's judgement)
+• Clinical or histologic evidence of secondary adaptive or toxic forms of FSGS (based on Investigator's judgement)

 • FSGS of undetermined cause (FSGS-UC) with a diagnosis prior to the screening visit (Visit 1) (based on Investigator's judgement)